-Dating Violence
+Dating Violence, defined as:

+- violence,

-- Violence, on the basis of sex, committed by a person who is in or has been in a social relationship of a romantic or intimate nature with the complainant. - The existence of such a relationship shall be determined based on the complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+- on the basis of sex,

+- committed by a person,

+- who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.

+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+For the purposes of this definition-

+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

 Dating violence does not include acts covered under the definition of domestic violence.

-Domestic Violence
+Domestic Violence, defined as:

-• Felony or misdemeanor crimes committed by a person who is a current or former spouse or intimate partner of the victim under Wisconsin law or a person similarly situated to a spouse of the victim is cohabitating, or has cohabitated with the victim as a spouse or intimate partner, or shares a child in common with the victim or commits acts against a youth or adult victim who is protected from those acts under state family or domestic violence laws.
+- a felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction, and - includes the use or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who- - is a current or former spouse or intimate partner of the victim, or person similarly situated to a spouse of the victim; - is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - shares a child in common with the victim; or

-Stalking
+• commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction.

+Stalking, defined as:

-- Engaging in a course of conduct, on the basis of sex (or other protected characteristics), directed at the complainant, that would cause a reasonable person to fear for the person's safety, or the safety of others, or suffer substantial emotional distress. - For the purposes of this definition, course of conduct means: - Two or more acts, including, but not limited to, acts in which the respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - A reasonable person means a person under similar circumstances and with similar identities to the complainant. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
+- engaging in a course of conduct,

+- on the basis of sex (or other protected characteristics),

+- directed at the Complainant, that

+- would cause a reasonable person to fear for the person's safety, or

+- the safety of others; or

+- Suffer substantial emotional distress.

+For the purposes of this definition-

+Course of conduct means two or more acts, including, but not limited to,

+- acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant. - Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.

 Gateway reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any offense under this policy.
-The most serious offenses are likely to result in suspension/expulsion/termination
+The most serious offenses are likely to result in suspension/expulsion/termination.